 On October 2, 2015, Google implemented a legal reorganization, which resulted in Alphabet owning all of the outstanding stock of Google.
 Consequently, Google became a direct, wholly owned subsidiary of Alphabet.
-Each share of each class of Google stock issued and outstanding immediately prior to the legal reorganization automatically converted into an equivalent corresponding share of Alphabet stock, and Google's stockholders immediately prior to the legal reorganization to the consummation of the legal reorganization became stockholders of Alphabet.
+Each share of each class of Google stock issued and outstanding immediately prior to the legal reorganization automatically converted into an equivalent corresponding share of Alphabet stock, and Google's stockholders immediately prior to the consummation of the legal reorganization became stockholders of Alphabet.